fleetdm/fleet/articles/deploying-fleet-on-aws-with-terraform.md

 configuring it as necessary.
 The `byo-vpc` module creates the database and cache instances that get passed into the `byo-db` module.
 And finally the `byo-db` module creates the ECS cluster and load balancer to be consumed by the `byo-ecs` module.

-The modules are made to be flexible if so desired you can bring your own infrastructure.
+The modules are made to be flexible allowing you to bring your own infrastructure.
 For example if you already have an existing VPC you'd like to deploy Fleet into, you could opt to use the `byo-vpc` module, supplying the necessary configuration like subnets(database, cache, and application need to communicate) and VPC ID.